-I'd argue that this is one of the most important mental models in our collection, after all, it holds the key to better understanding everything.
-I know, that's a big call — but seriously, the world would be transformed if humanity consistently embraced the Scientific Method.
+We'd argue that this is one of the most important mental models in our collection, after all, it holds the key to improve your understanding of everything.
+It represents a way of thinking and engaging with the world around you that can inform your life, relationships and work.

 The Scientific Method is a systematic way of learning about the world and answering questions which involves establishing and testing a hypothesis through experimentation.

-While the specifics steps will vary from source to source, the scientific method essentially includes the following six steps:
+While the specifics steps will vary from source to source, the Scientific Method is often captured in the following six steps:

 - Question.
-This will define an area of concern or interest to explore or the problem that needs to be solved..
+Defining an area of concern or interest to explore, or the problem that needs to be solved.
+It might include asking why, what, how, where, or what is happening in relation to something.

 - Hypothesis.
-This is an educated guess, based on available evidence, to explain what has been observed.
-It is often described in terms of cause and effect and serves as a focus for further investigation.
+Next comes the stage where you take an educated guess, based on available evidence, to explain what has been observed.
+You might state such a hypothesis in terms of cause and effect to explain a situation.

 - Prediction.
 This involves establishing a tentative, testable outcome based on the hypothesis.
-It is often written as an ‘if’ ‘then’ statement — ’if’ this hypothesis is true, ‘then’ we will see x, y and z.
-A key element of predictions is that they must be falsifiable, that is able to be disproved based on testing.
+It is often written as an ‘if’ ‘then’ statement — "if’ this hypothesis is true, ‘then’ we will see x, y and z."
+Importantly, predictions must be falsifiable, and able to be disproved based on testing.

 - Analyse & Iterate.
-Sort through the data and results before either updating the hypothesis or publishing or sharing the results.
+After your test, its time to analyse and work through the data and results before either updating your hypothesis or publishing or sharing the results.

 IN YOUR LATTICEWORK.